 The following screen illustrates an example dial pattern used to verify inbound PSTN calls to the enterprise.
-In the example, calls to 10 digit numbers starting with 303, the area code assigned to the DID numbers provided by Charter, arriving from location HG ASBCE, used route policy To HG CM trunk 2 to Communication Manager.
+In the example, calls to 10 digit numbers starting with 5563, which were the first four digits of the DID range assigned by Axtel to the SIP trunk, originating from location Avaya SBCE, will use route policy To CM Trunk 2 to Communication Manager.

-Repeat this procedure as needed to define additional dial patterns for other range of numbers assigned by the service provider to the enterprise, to be routed to Communication Manager.
+Repeat this procedure as needed to define additional dial patterns for other range of numbers assigned to the enterprise by Axtel, to be routed to Communication Manager.